German submarine U-371: Fate

+U-371 found herself being relentlessly hunted by the American destroyer escorts USS Pride and USS Joseph E. Campbell, the Free French Sénégalais and L'Alcyon, and the British HMS Blankney.

 When U-371 first attempted to surface after crippling the Menges, depth charges forced her back down, while putting out all the lights, damaging the hydroplanes, and rupturing the trim tanks.
 The U-boat levelled off at about 200–215 m, leaking badly.
 The depth charge attacks continued at about 30-minute intervals, with increasing accuracy, and the U-boat sustained further damage.

 At around 06:00 on 3 May, U-371 attempted to evade ASDIC (sonar) detection by lying on the sea floor.
 This would also conserve battery power, which was becoming dangerously low.
 She lay on the sea-bed at around 240 m for the rest of the day, hoping that the attackers would give up the hunt.
 Late that night though, the surface vessels could still be heard, and with the air quality in the boat rapidly deteriorating, the emergency lighting system out, and with U-371 having taken on about 15 tons of water, the U-boat's commander decided that their only hope was to surface and attempt to escape in the darkness.

 Blowing her ballast tanks only attracted the attention of the attackers, which began dropping depth charges again, and the U-boat was still stuck.
 The crew had to run from one end of the U-boat to the other while the engines ran at full power in order to break the grip of the mud before the U-boat finally began to surface.
 All torpedo tubes were loaded and readied for firing, and all guns were manned when U-371, with her batteries practically exhausted, surfaced and ran for safety.

 After fifteen minutes the enemy was seen coming up astern, immediately opening fire and scoring several hits.
 The U-boat returned fire, but the situation was clearly hopeless and most of her crew jumped overboard.
 As a last show of defiance the U-boat fired a T-5 acoustic torpedo from her stern tube, and managed to hit the Sénégalais, causing some damage.

 By this time, around 04:00 on 4 May 1944, only the commander Horst-Arno Fenski, the Engineering Officer and a control room petty officer remained aboard.
 The latter two remained below to flood the tanks, which caused U-371 to sink so rapidly that they were unable to escape and both drowned.